t4d-gmbh/voter-turnout-in-switzerland/README.md

 ### Linear regression

 There is usually an interest in increasing voter turnout.
 So we focus on variables that are negatively correlated with voter turnout and see if we can find out more about them.
 Let's look at a scatter plot with a fitted regression line.
 Each point on the plot in the left column represents a municipality that is positioned on the plot according to its voter turnout and the variable mentioned on the horizontal axis.
 To assess the data a bit better, a residual plot is displayed on the right-hand side.
-The residual plot simply illustrates the difference to the linear regression line.
+The residual plot illustrates the differences between the actual data points and the linear regression line.

 See also the [interactive scatter plot](https://mmoleiro.github.io/bokeh-plots/interactive-scatter-plot.html) with bokeh.